Lin-jun-xiang/pythonic-clean-code/README.md

 ### DocStrings

 * Used to explain documentation programs, usually used to annotate functions
-* If you use the `vscode` editor, DocStrings can be automatically generated (refer to [link](https://github.com/Lin-jun-xiang/vscode-extensions-best/blob/main/README_%E4% B8%AD%E6%96%87.md#autodocstring---python-docstring-generator))
+* If you use the `vscode` editor, DocStrings can be automatically generated (refer to [link](https://github.com/Lin-jun-xiang/vscode-extensions-best#autodocstring---python-docstring-generator ))

-* `Python Docstrings`
+* `DocStrings example`

     ```python
     def add(num1,num2):